 Protecting Your Kids’ Mental Health (And Your Own)

-During a pandemic, how do you know if your kids are OK?
+How do you know if your kids are OK?

 Dr. Horowitz has been helping families through this challenging time and explains how you can support your children—and take care of yourself.

 Look for clues that show your child is struggling.